Blog & Insights

 STRC is a perpetual preferred stock issued by Strategy — the world's largest corporate Bitcoin holder.
 Here's how the instrument is structured, what backs the dividend, and how the adjustable-rate mechanism works.

 What Is Preferred Stock?
-A Plain English Guide
+A Basic Guide

 Important Disclaimer